 ITB Syndrome may be treated many ways, including:

-- R.I.C.E.
-(Protective equipment like braces, combined with rest, ice, compression, elevation)
+- Protective equipment, such as braces, combined with R.I.C.E. — rest, ice, compression, elevation)

 Runner’s knee or pain around the kneecap while running is the most common overuse injury for runners.
-This condition can cause pain while squatting, kneeling, and taking the stairs.
+This condition can cause pain while squatting, kneeling, and walking up stairs.
 If runner’s knee is not treated, it can lead to early-onset arthritis of the kneecap.

 Physical therapy is a popular option for the treatment of runner’s knee, focusing on: